TomWang22/record-platform/README.md

 Seed jobs under `infra/k8s/overlays/dev/jobs` populate demo users and records.
 Rotate credentials before sharing a cluster.

 ## TLS & HTTP/3
+- **Strict TLS Enforcement**: Caddy is configured with `protocols tls1.2 tls1.3` - only TLS 1.2 and 1.3 are accepted; TLS 1.1 and below are rejected.
+This is validated by test scripts.
-- TLS material lives in `certs/` (`tls.crt`, `tls.key`, `dev-root.pem`, etc.) and is ignored by Git (`.gitignore:23-30`).
+- **TLS Material**: Lives in `certs/` (`tls.crt`, `tls.key`, `dev-root.pem`, etc.) and is ignored by Git (`.gitignore:23-30`).
 Generate new keys with `scripts/strict-tls-bootstrap.sh` and trust `caddy-local-root.crt` locally (`security add-trusted-cert ...` on macOS).
-- Caddy expects the leaf cert/key at `/etc/caddy/certs/` and the trusted CA at `/etc/caddy/ca/dev-root.pem`.
+- **Caddy Configuration**: Expects the leaf cert/key at `/etc/caddy/certs/` and the trusted CA at `/etc/caddy/ca/dev-root.pem`.
 Use `scripts/caddy-toggle-insecure.sh` to temporarily disable upstream verification while debugging.
-- `scripts/test-http2-http3-strict-tls.sh` verifies health/API reachability over HTTP/2 and HTTP/3 using a helper container that runs `curl --http3` inside the Kind control-plane network namespace.
-It enforces TLS 1.2/1.3 and logs (but does not fail) if TLS 1.1 is still reachable.
+- **CA Rotation**: Supports certificate authority rotation via `scripts/rotate-ca-and-fix-tls.sh`.
+Rotation works with expected downtime during Caddy restart (Recreate deployment strategy).
+For production zero-downtime rotation, use RollingUpdate strategy with multiple replicas.
+- **Test Scripts**:
+  - `scripts/test-http2-http3-strict-tls.sh` - Verifies HTTP/2, HTTP/3, strict TLS (TLS 1.2/1.3 only), and CA rotation with continuous health checks during rotation
+  - `scripts/test-full-chain-with-rotation.sh` - Full end-to-end chain test (Client → Caddy → Ingress → Backend) with HTTP/2, HTTP/3, strict TLS validation, and CA rotation testing
-- `scripts/test-microservices-http2-http3.sh` drives the auth + records flows (registration via HTTP/2, login via HTTP/3, HTTP/2 record creation) and reuses the same HTTP/3 helper for QUIC coverage.
+  - `scripts/test-microservices-http2-http3.sh` - Drives the auth + records flows (registration via HTTP/2, login via HTTP/3, HTTP/2 record creation) and reuses the same HTTP/3 helper for QUIC coverage.
 When the DB is under load (e.g., while `run_pgbench_sweep.sh` runs) the records write may return 503; the script logs a warning so you can re-run once the benchmark finishes.
 - `scripts/h3-matrix.sh`, `scripts/diag-caddy-h3.sh`, and `scripts/diag-caddy-h3-extended.sh` remain available for low-level inspection (ALPN, SNI, upstream TLS handshakes).
 - HTTP/1.1/TLS 1.2 stays enabled intentionally for compatibility; new clients are expected to negotiate HTTP/2 or HTTP/3 automatically.
 - Redistribute regenerated certs out-of-band; they intentionally stay out of Git history.